istio/istio.io/content/docs/ops/setup/istioctl/index.md

 Installing the ZSH auto-completion file

 For ZSH users, the `istioctl` auto-completion file is located in the `tools` directory.
-Copy the `_istioctl` file to your home directory, then source the `istioctl` auto-completion file as follows:
+Copy the `_istioctl` file to your home directory, or any directory of your choosing (update directory in script snippet below), and source the `istioctl` auto-completion file in your `.zshrc` file as follows:

 {{< text zsh >}}
 source ~/_istioctl
 {{< /text >}}

+You may also add the `_istioctl` file to a directory listed in the `fpath` variable.
+To achieve this, place the `_istioctl` file in an existing directory in the `fpath`, or create a new directory and add it to the `fpath` variable in your `~/.zshrc` file.

 {{< tip >}}